MetOffice/stylist/README.rst

 tool which is capable of understanding all of them would be welcomed by science developers.

-Thit is the goal of Stylist development.
+This is the goal of Stylist development.

 The project is still in its infancy so only a few rules have been implemented and only for Fortran.
 Stubs are provided to show how it might be extended to